raspiuser1/Automate-Wolfgarten-S150-wifi/README.md

 when START or STOP is met the script will run the shell script robotmaaier_command.sh, which translates it to a command which is compatible with our arduino webserver.<br />

 why is there a seperated shell file?<br />
-that's because you can run it from home automation software or manually without the need of the google agenda.<br />
+that's because you can run it from home automation software, a website or manually without the need of the google agenda.<br />

 Terminal commands are: <br />
 #stop and go to the base station:<br />